LeBron James breaks NBA's all-time scoring record, surpassing Kareem Abdul-Jabbar - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Steve Almasy, David Close and Kevin Dotson contributed to this report.
+CNN’s Steve Almasy, Matias Grez and Kevin Dotson contributed to this report.